skitsanos/md2docx/tests/hurl/README.md

 - Use `--file-root .` when running the suite so upload tests can read files from `samples/`.
 - Ensure `MD2DOCX_ALLOWED_IMAGE_HOSTS` includes any remote logo hosts used in tests.
+- **Rate Limiting**: The API has rate limiting enabled (default: 30 requests/minute per IP).
+When running many tests in quick succession, you may hit the limit.
+Either:
+  - Increase the limit: `export MD2DOCX_RATE_LIMIT=1000/minute`
+  - Add delays between tests
+  - Run tests sequentially rather than in parallel

 ## Test Coverage